caja (CST31)

 Glyph or Iconographic Image Description:

-This painting of the simplex glyph for the term caja (or caxa, “chest,” a loanword from Spanish that entered Nahuatl) shows what looks something like an old-fashioned briefcase with a locking strap.
+This painting of the simplex glyph for the term caja (here spelled caxa, “chest,” a loanword from Spanish that entered Nahuatl) shows what looks something like an old-fashioned briefcase with a locking strap.
 The top bends over, curving.
 What looks like a strap may actually be a metal handle, as it is dark gray.
 The lock, gray too, is also probably metal.
 The container is white with red trim.
 The companion text explains that this is a small (tepicin, i.e., tepitzin) chest where holy oil (olio) and chrism (crisma) are kept.

 Description, Credit: